mikeyk730/Rogue-Collection/readme.md

 License
 =======
 The _Retro Rogue Collection_ engine is licensed under the GNU General Public License Version 3.
 See `gpl-3.0.txt` for more information.
-The original Rogue game code belongs to the original copyright holders.Retro Rogue Collection.
+The original Rogue game code belongs to the original copyright holders.

 Copyright (C) 2016 Mike Kaminski